LLNL/shroud/docs/reference.rst

 f_intent_attr
     The value of the *intent* metaattribute
     converted into a Fortran attribute
-    to be used with the Fortran wrapper. ex ``, intent(IN)``.
+    to be used in the Fortran wrapper. ex ``, intent(IN)``.
     Used with argument declarations:
     ``{f_type}{f_intent_attr} ::``.